Molecular $P_{\psi}$ pentaquarks from light-meson exchange saturation: Acknowledgments

 \section{Acknowledgments}

-This work is partly supported by the National Natural Science Foundation of China under Grants No. 11735003, No. 11835015, No. 11975041, No. 12047503 and No. 12125507, the Chinese Academy of Sciences under Grant No. XDB34030000, the China Postdoctoral Science Foundation under Grant No. 2022M713229, the Fundamental Research Funds for the Central Universities and the Thousand Talents Plan for Young Professionals.
+This work is partly supported by the National Natural Science Foundation of China under Grants No. 11735003, No. 11835015, No. 11975041, No. 12047503, No. 12125507 and No. 12305096, the Chinese Academy of Sciences under Grant No. XDB34030000, the Postdoctoral Fellowship Program of the China Postdoctoral Science Foundation under Grant Number GZC20241765, the Fundamental Research Funds for the Central Universities under Grant No. SWU-KQ25016 and the Thousand Talents Plan for Young Professionals.
 M.P.V. would also like to thank the IJCLab of Orsay, where part of this work has been done, for its long-term hospitality.